Graham believes that from whom much has been given, much is expected.

 Catholic Social Services

-Graham has been a member of the Catholic Social Services Sign of Hope Campaign Cabinet for decades.
+Graham is an on-going volunteer and was a long-time member of the Catholic Social Services Sign of Hope Campaign Cabinet.
 He is inspired by the magnificent work of Catholic Social Services in Northern Alberta, a low-key, humble and efficient social services agency.
 Founded in 1961, Catholic Social Services now offers over 150 social programs, assists over 65,000 clients annually, has a staff of over 1,000, a volunteer base of about 1,200 and a budget of over $60 million.

 The non-profit agency is extensively contracted by the Alberta government to fulfil the government's obligation to the less fortunate among us.